dagster-io/dagster/.github/ISSUE_TEMPLATE/bug_report.md

+---
 #### Message from the maintainers:
 Impacted by this bug?
 Give it a 👍.
-We prioritise the issues with the most 👍.
+We prioritize the issues with the most 👍.